avodonosov/pocl/README.md

 Not only the application code, but also the standard library of the language could be minimized that way.

 POCL could be deployed as a tool individually for every web application, as a cloud web acceleration service, or as part of browser implementation.
+In the last case we could have better minimization if the browser JS engine is adjusted to support POCL natively, thus eliminating the need for some support code injected into the JS sources.

 Differentiate between what to download from the internet, and what to load into any particular web page.
 For popular libraries used by many web pages (e.g. jquery), large part of the library may be downloaded from Internet to the local cache, and only part of that code is loaded into each particular web page.
 (This assumes we